 Philippe is an associate researcher with the Unit for Economic Law at the Université Libre de Bruxelles (ULB).
 He regularly speaks at conferences and is the author of various publications in the field of intellectual property and trade secrets law.

-Philippe is recognised as a Next Generation Lawyer by The Legal 500 in Intellectual Property (2018 and 2019) and is ranked as a Bronze individual in the latest edition of iAM Patent 1000.
+Philippe is recognised as a Next Generation Lawyer by The Legal 500 in Intellectual Property (2018 and 2019) and is ranked as a Bronze individual by iAM Patent 1000.

 - UCLouvain (Law, 2006)